bananatron/88box/README.md

 #800BOX Portfolio
-A simple photo portfolio for 800box.net using a 500px account for source/link-out content.
+A simple photo portfolio for <a href="http://800box.net">800box.net</a> using a 500px account for source/link-out content.
 Uses <a href="https://github.com/500px">500px api</a> for getting photo data on page request.